 Equity-Focused Leadership: What Does it Look Like in Action?

 How do you know when you see equity-driven leadership in action?
 What does it look, feel, and sound like?
-When it comes to leading for change and moving towards a vision of greater racial justice and equity, there is no shortage of literature and professional development opportunities in education.
+When it comes to leading for change and moving towards a vision of greater racial justice and educational equity, there is no shortage of literature and professional development opportunities in education.

 1. Promote a mindset in all members of their team that all children can learn at exceedingly high levels